Early Pregnancy Care: First Trimester Do’s and Don’ts

 The first trimester lays the foundation for your baby’s overall growth and development.
 It is the stage during which such vital organs as the brain, spine, and organs start developing, i.e., the right nutrition and habits become the most important.

 Healthy precautions during this stage help reduce the risk of nutrient deficiencies, infections, and early complications.
-Regular visits with your obstetric care specialists in Chennai help monitor your progress, manage symptoms, and provide personalised first-trimester guidance.
+Regular visits with your obstetric care specialists in Chennai help monitor your progress, manage symptoms, and provide personalised first-trimester guidance especially when it comes to identifying and managing common urinary infections during pregnancy early.

 First Trimester Do’s and Don’ts for Early Pregnancy Care